RicoJia/ricojia.github.io/_posts/2026/2026-03-16-charuco-board-detection.markdown

     find a pose while rejecting bad point matches
 ```

+**One heads up is that** PnP may accept weak RANSAC solutions: some frames had 20-40 detected ChArUco corners, but there are might be 8-10 RANSAC inliers clustering in a small patch of the board.
+Since the board is planar, that small clustered subset can support a plausible but wrong pose with low inlier reprojection error

 ## What `solvePnPRefineLM()` Does

 After RANSAC finds a good inlier set, you can refine the pose: